 Earth Science Week (ESW) reaches a core audience of educators and others who view the campaign as a “rock solid” source of information and resources.
 Participants overwhelmingly are Earth science teachers at the K-12 level.
 The campaign also engages geoscience professors, professionals, museum and science center representatives, home schoolers, parents, and students.
 These self-selected participants return year after year to order the ESW Kit, visit the ESW Official Website, and actively pursue many other opportunities made available through the program.

-The ESW Official Website was viewed by over 60,000 visitors in 2013.
+The ESW Official Website received more than 540,000 page views in 2015.
 Online materials and services were deemed useful by majorities of participants.

 The monthly Earth Science Week Update e-newsletter reaches some 6,500 subscribers.
 The electronic newsletter was one of the program components rated most highly by participants.

 Each year, more and more people are introduced to Earth Science Week by reading or watching a news story in the media.
-In 2013, a documented 50 million people learned about the program through promotions, education, the Internet, and print and television media coverage.
-The Earth Science Week 2013 poster, including a geoscience learning activity, was inserted into several magazines, including NSTA Reports and the National Earth Science Teachers Association's, The Earth Scientist.
-In 2013, articles about Earth Science Week were published in USA Today, The New York Times, The Washington Post, The Seattle Times, The Atlanta Journal-Constitution, National Geographic Daily News, and network TV affiliates.
+In 2015, a documented 50 million people learned about the program through promotions, education, the Internet, and print and television media coverage.
+The Earth Science Week 2015 poster, including a geoscience learning activity, was inserted into several magazines, including The Earth Scientist, GSA Today, AAPG Explorer, and AGI’s Earth Magazine.
+In 2015, articles about Earth Science Week were published in The New York Times, The Washington Post Magazine, TIME for Kids, Popular Science, Smithsonian Science News, and Forbes, and network TV affiliates.